-Post-Lake Bonneville materials have been mapped in Utah County by Bissell (1963), Hunt and other, (1954), Miller (1982), and Davis (1983).
+Post-Lake Bonneville materials have been mapped in Salt Lake County by Van Horn (1966, 1972, 1975, 1979 and 1982) and Miller (1980) and Davis (1983a and b).
 One of the most dominant processes responsible for deposition of post-Lake Bonneville materials is cloudburst and snowmelt floods (Marsell, 1972).
 Material deposited by cloudburst is relatively local in nature and typically situated near the mountain front as alluvial fans and debris fans.
 Large boulders can be carried by the floods which consist of viscous slurries of clay, silt and sand.
+This process was active in the spring of 1983 due to snowmelt (Anderson and others, 1984)